danielmatthew/website/_posts/2015-04-24-this-and-that-in-javascript.md

 ## What's `this`?

- The `this` keyword is dynamically bound based on how a particular function is executed.
-Because of this shifting nature, it can be tricky to keep track of what `this` might be referring to when it is called.
+ Unlike other languages where it refers to values stored in instance properties, the `this` keyword is dynamically bound based on how a particular function is executed.
+Because of its shifting nature, it can be tricky to keep track of what `this` might be referring to when it is called.
 With a little understanding of the rules behind `this`, we can be more confident when writing our code.

 There are four rules that help us figure out what `this` may be at a particular point in time, and these rules are based on the call-site of the function.

 ### 1: Default Binding
-When our function is invoked of its own accord, ala:
+When our function is invoked of its own accord, _ala_:

 {% highlight js %}
 function foo() {